Wine Serving Basics

 Whether your favorite wines are from California, New Zealand or any of the hundreds of recognized wine regions around the world, it can be overwhelming to think about storing your collection at several different temperatures to get your serving exactly right.
 Most home wine drinkers are happy to relax and simply set a dual-zone wine cooler to 60 degrees for their reds and 50 degrees for their whites.

 Still, if you are determined to drink each varietal and at its recommended temperature, you may find it easiest to use your dual-zone unit in a different way.
-Instead of storing reds and whites at the ideal temperature for drinking each one, consider setting one half of your wine fridge at 55 degrees for proper storage of everything, and moving the bottles you plan to serve at your next party into the “on deck” portion of your wine cooler the night before the event.
+Instead of storing reds and whites at the ideal temperature for drinking each one, consider setting one half of your wine fridge at 55 degrees for proper storage of everything, and moving the bottles you plan to serve at your next party into the “on deck” portion of your wine storage fridge the night before the event.
 This will allow you to adjust your cooler as needed to just the right temperature for serving only the bottles you plan to drink right away.

 The Bottom Line